 Each cell (pixel) contains an elevation value, in meters.
 Negative values represent elevations below sea level based on the NAVD88 vertical datum.
 There are no additional attributes stored in the layer.

-MassGIS distributes the integer-based version of the elevation model in ESRI Grid format on CD-ROM with the Shaded Relief (1:5,000) image layer.
+MassGIS distributes the integer-based version of the elevation model in ESRI Grid format via the link at the top of this page with the Shaded Relief (1:5,000) image layer.

 MassGIS maintains this layer.
 No updates are planned.